fharris/curiositymonolith/automatic-deployment.md

 **Access to a Kubernetes cluster (k3s, minikube…)**

+ •Access to a Kubernetes cluster
+•	kubectl installed and pointing to the cluster
+•	git
+•	jq installed

 **Get the code from GitHub**

 If you haven't done so, get the code from the repository: